uOttawa-Makerspace/py-erfid/README.md

    ```
    sudo bash install-service.sh
    ```
 5. Run `read-only-fs.sh` and follow the instructions to make the system read-only and avoid issues when unplugging the Pi while it is running.
+We recommend using the boot-time read/write jumper set to GPIO 21.
 See [this Adafruit article](https://learn.adafruit.com/read-only-raspberry-pi/) for more information.

 6. Done!